Legends of the Jews

-The Legends of the Jews is a chronological compilation of aggadah from hundreds of biblical legends in Mishnah, Talmud and Midrash.
+Legends of the Jews is a chronological compilation of aggadah (folklore found in rabbinic literature) from hundreds of biblical legends in Mishnah, Talmud and Midrash.
 The compilation consists of seven volumes (four volumes of narrative texts and two volumes of footnotes with a volume of index) synthesized by Louis Ginzberg in a manuscript written in the German language.
-In 1913, it was translated by Henrietta Szold.
+In 1913, it was translated into English by Henrietta Szold.
 It was published in Philadelphia by the Jewish Publication Society of America from 1909 to 1938.

 Structure

 The narrative is divided into four main volumes, Volume I covering the period from the Creation to Jacob; Volume II covering the period from Joseph to the Exodus; Volume III covering the period from the Exodus to the death of Moses; and Volume IV covering the period from Joshua to Esther.